kush-jain/redis-python/README.md

 # Basic Redis Implementation

-In this, implement basic Redis implementation
+In this, implement basic Redis implementation by creating Redis SERVER.
 Idea is not to create REDIS, but learn the key concepts in REDIS.

 ## Inspiration